code-lab-org/nost-tools/docs/source/examples/downlink/api/scoreboard.rst

 CesiumJS Scoreboard
 -------------------

-This is similar to the FireSat+ scoreboard.
+This application is essentially the same as the :ref:`FireSat+ Scoreboard<firesatScoreboard>`.
+The same Cesium access token and **env.js** file can be used in conjunction with this scoreboard.

 |